 Swimming polyclads are shown in The Shape of Life video as well.
 That’s the type of movement that Cosmos showed.
 Polyclads also have the distinction of being the type of flatworms with the most complex brain.
 In fact, they were the subject of really interesting experiments of nerve and brain transplantation, which for some reason as far as I know, have not been followed up.

 Cosmos and TWD are only the latest two of various TV shows and other examples of popular culture that mention planarians.
 Want to know more?
 Well, I talk about some of them in my book!
+By the way, I “tweeted” NDT pointing out the mistake and never got an answer… Sagan would have replied.

 Picture credit: Oxford University Press.
 The planarian picture was used by permission.
 Reference: Umesono et al. (2011) Eur J Neurosci.
 34(6):863-9. ©The authors and the Federation of European Neuroscience Societies and Blackwell Publishing Ltd.